Chiaki Matsumura: Career

+Team Kitazawa began the 2022–23 season with a third-place finish at the 2022 Hokkaido Bank Curling Classic.
+While in Canada, the team had one of their most successful seasons to date, beginning with a quarterfinal finish at the 2022 Saville Shoot-Out.
+They then won back-to-back tour events at the 2022 Alberta Curling Series Major and the KW Fall Classic.
+They also reached the finals of the Prestige Hotels & Resorts Curling Classic, the Driving Force Decks Int'l Abbotsford Cashspiel and the fourth event of the 2022 Alberta Curling Series.
+In the new year, the team competed in the 2023 Japan Curling Championships for the chance to represent Japan at the 2023 World Women's Curling Championship.
+There, the team finished second through the round robin with a 6–2 record.
+They then lost the 1 vs. 2 game and the semifinal to Loco Solare and SC Karuizawa Club (Kanai) respectively, finishing third.
+Following the 2022–23 season, Matsumura left the Chubu Electric Power rink to focus on mixed doubles.

 Aside from women's curling, Matsumura competes in mixed doubles curling as well with partner Yasumasa Tanida.
 In 2020, the pair won the Japan Mixed Doubles Curling Championship and were set to represent Japan at the 2020 World Mixed Doubles Curling Championship before it was cancelled due to COVID-19.
 The pair returned to the 2021 championship and reached the final, where they lost to Matsumura's brother Yuta Matsumura and his partner Yurika Yoshida.
 In September 2021, the 2021 Japanese mixed doubles curling Olympic trials were held to determine the team that would represent Japan at the 2021 Olympic Qualification Event for the chance to earn a berth into the 2022 Winter Olympics.
 After going 3–1 in the round robin stage, Matsumura and Tanida defeated Yoshida and Matsumura two games to zero in the best-of-three final to earn the right to represent Japan.
 At the Olympic Qualification Event, the pair just missed the playoffs after losing their final round robin game to Finland.
 Despite this, they were still named as the Japanese representatives for the 2022 World Mixed Doubles Curling Championship.
 At the Worlds, the team went 6–3 through the round robin, just missing the playoffs after losing their final round robin game to Sweden's Isabella Wranå and Rasmus Wranå.
+During the 2022–23 season, the team won the Madtown Doubledown on the tour, defeating Laura Walker and Kirk Muyres 7–2 in the final.
+Matsumura and Tanida were again chosen to represent Japan at the 2023 World Mixed Doubles Curling Championship, where they had their best showing to date.
+The pair finished first in their pool with an 8–1 record to qualify directly for the semifinals.
+They then beat Norway to reach the final where they lost to the United States' Cory Thiesse and Korey Dropkin, settling for silver.